-- 1. Match Area: The match area shall be 8 meters square and devoid of hazard. - 2.
+- 1. Match Area: The match area shall be 8 meters square (or as decided by the tournament committee) and devoid of hazard. - 2.
 Judging: The panel of judges and the review panel shall have equal authority in judging the events, but the final decision rests with the review panel.